Ehsansamiei/Countoon/README.md

-# 🧮 Bestoon - Accounting System
+# 🧮 Countoon - Accounting System

 A lightweight Django-based accounting web app where each user can register, log in, and manage their own expenses and incomes securely.
 ---